-Alongside the Government’s roadmap for coming out of lockdown we are reintroducing visiting for our inpatients from Wednesday 10 March 2021.
+Alongside the Government’s roadmap for coming out of lockdown we reintroduced visiting for our inpatients from 10 March 2021.

-Each patient will be able to choose one named visitor and, where possible, this should be someone from their household or support bubble.
+Each patient can choose one named visitor and, where possible, this should be someone from their household or support bubble.

-A booking system will be used by the wards to book a one-hour timeslot in advance so please contact the ward before visiting – please find ward phone numbers below.
+A booking system is used by the wards to book a one-hour timeslot in advance so please contact the ward before visiting - please find ward phone numbers below.

 Measures to reduce risk include: